OrienteerBAP/Orienteer-Guidebook/localization.md

 # Localization

-You can localize class name and properties.
+You can localize class properties.
 Orienteer storing localization in DB.
 There is a system class called OLocalization.

 To localize you should: